icodingclub/icodingclub.github.com/_posts/2019-05-08-Iterate On Object Properties.md

 **And it starts with — Object.entries()**

-> The Object.entries() method returns an array of a given object’s own enumerable property [key, value] pairs, in the same order as that provided by a for…in loop (the difference being that a for-in loop enumerates properties in the prototype chain as well).
+> The `Object.entries()` method returns an array of a given object’s own enumerable property [key, value] pairs, in the same order as that provided by a for…in the loop (the difference being that a for-in loop enumerates properties in the prototype chain as well).

 For example, below code